CrimeOwl AI logoCrimeOwl AI

 Lead #3

-Julieanne Baldueza Dimitrion and her husband John were indicted in 2009 for operating a mortgage fraud scheme that defrauded multiple Hawaiian families out of their homes.
+Julieanne Baldueza Dimitrion and her husband John were indicted in 2009 for operating a mortgage fraud scheme that defrauded multiple Hawaiian families of their homes, promising investment returns while using victims' money for personal luxury spending.
 The couple pleaded guilty in April 2009 but failed to appear for sentencing on July 6, 2010, in Honolulu, triggering a federal arrest warrant for failure to appear.
-Despite a $10,000 reward, Julieanne remains a fugitive with her last known location in the Mililani area of Oahu.
+Julieanne remains a fugitive with a $10,000 reward; she was last known to be in the Mililani area of Oahu and is known to have expensive tastes in designer goods.

 Case